space-wizards/docs/src/en/robust-toolbox/toolshed/toolshed-examples.md

 > self do "vvwrite entity/$ID/Grammar/Attributes[gender] Male"
 ```

-- The first line makes sure you are an admin ovserver
+- The first line makes sure you are an admin observer.
-- Next, we make sure to add any of the components that are helpful for adminning if needed.
+- Next, we make sure to add any of the components that are helpful for admining if needed.
 These show up the job icons, antag icons, mindshields.
-The `Grammar` and `Identity` components are used later for customizing the aghost
+The `Grammar` and `Identity` components are used later for customizing the aghost.
 - The third and fourth line set the ghost color and description using `vvwrite` with a path and a value
 - The last line changes the pronouns to show up as He whenever someone inspects the ghost.